 The subject site is located in Area B on Schedule 1 and Area X on Schedule 1A of the City's Zoning By-law.
-Minimum vehicular and bicycle parking rates for the existing and proposed uses are identified in the Zoning By-law and are summarized in Table 6.
+Minimum vehicular and bicycle parking rates for the proposed use are identified in the Zoning By-law and are summarized in Table 6.